iterative/dvc.org/public/static/docs/api-reference/get_url.md

 - `rev` - (optional)
   [Git revision](https://git-scm.com/book/en/v2/Git-Internals-Git-References)
-  (such as a branch name, a tag, or a commit hash).
-This only works with `repo` URLs.
+  (such as a branch name, a tag, or a commit hash). `rev` only has an effect when a URL is supplied as parameter to `repo`.

 - `remote` - (optional) name of the [DVC remote](/doc/command-reference/remote)
   to fetch the target artifact from